die-hardfan/Week1_RTL_Synthesis_and_Design/DAY3/Overview.md

 ## UNUSED LOGIC OPTIMIZATION
 If any of the primary outputs of a module is completely independent of some logic that is defined in the RTL code, it is removed by the synthesis tool, as an optimization.

-## RELEVANT LABS
-All the files are linked in the repo.